Mishavaya/Lush-marketing-strategy-analysis/README.md

 # LUSH Marketing Strategy & Consumer Insights

 ## 📊 Overview
-Developed a strategic analysis of :contentReference[oaicite:0]{index=0}, combining market research, consumer journey mapping, and competitive analysis to evaluate brand positioning in the ethical beauty space.
+Developed a strategic analysis for Lush, combining market research, consumer journey mapping, and competitive analysis to evaluate brand positioning in the ethical beauty space.

 ---